bloomberg/memray/docs/live.rst

 .. code:: shell-session

-  $ memray3.9 run --live-remote dmpexample.py
+  $ memray3.9 run --live-remote application.py
   Run 'memray3.9 live <port>' in another shell to see live results

-As you can see, ``memray`` is now waiting on a connection to the live tracking server.
+As you can see, Memray is now waiting on a connection to the live tracking server.
 You can now attach to the server using running the ``live`` command in a separate shell.

 .. code:: shell-session

-  $ # in a different shell
+  $ # Run this in a different shell:
   $ memray3.9 live <port>

 This command will connect to the server that was started in the previous command, when given the requested port number.